vue-styleguidist/vue-styleguidist/.github/CONTRIBUTING.md

 ### Scope

 The scope could be anything specifying place of the commit change.

-For example `docgen`, `plugin`, `compiler`, etc.
+The valid scopes are:

+- `docgen` when you touch the vue-docgen-api
+- `compiler` for the in-browser compiler
+- `plugin` will update the vue-cli-plugin
+- `cli` if you have changed the markdown generator

+The scopes are not controlled so you can misspell with only consequences that you will have 2 entries in the changelog instead of one.

+If you don't specify a scope, it is assumed that you only touched vue-styleguidist.

 ### Subject